 - line-item budget for your proposed project.

-If the board approves your proposal, the Director of Grants Management will initiate a grant agreement within two weeks of the board’s decision.
+If the board approves your proposal, the foundation will initiate a grant agreement within two weeks of the board’s decision.
 No grant funds will be disbursed, nor should funds be expended, until this agreement is executed by both parties.
+If you have questions about our grant application and review process, please contact our Director of Grants Management.